Moduli Spaces of $\alpha$-stable Pairs and Wall-Crossing on $\mathbb{P}^2$: Euler Characteristic of the Space

 This coincides with our previous calculation.
 For all $F \in \bM(4,3)$, we have $H^0(F)=3$ and $H^1(F)=0$ \cite[Lemma 4.2.4]{choithesis}.
 Hence by Proposition \ref{prop6}, we conclude that $\bM^{0^+}(4,3)$ is a $\PP^2$-bundle over $\bM(4,3)$.
 We also have $\bM(4,3)\simeq\bM(4,1)$, whose Euler characteristic is $192$ by Corollary \ref{betti4}.
 Therefore, the Euler characteristic of $\bM^{0^+}(4,3)$ is $3\times 192 = 576$.

-\begin{rema} The Poincar\'e polynomial of $\bM^{0^+}(4,3)$ can not be computed through our stratifications since the wall-crossing terms from \eqref{eq:dist1+} and \eqref{eq:dist1-} are not Zariski locally trivial fiberations over $V-D$, nevertheless the computation for Euler characteristic still holds because $V-D$ is path-connected. \end{rema}
+\begin{rema} The Poincar\'e polynomial of $\bM^{0^+}(4,3)$ cannot be computed through our stratifications since the wall-crossing terms from \eqref{eq:dist1+} and \eqref{eq:dist1-} are not Zariski locally trivial fiberations over $V-D$, nevertheless the computation for Euler characteristic still holds because $V-D$ is path-connected. \end{rema}